bakpatrycja/UserTracker/Backend/README.md

 ![Alt text](<Zrzut ekranu 2023-08-27 020737.png>)

 Please wait for applications running inside containers (they need some time to install all dependencies and run).
 Everything is ready when you can see messages like on screenshot :-) .
+Please be patient, I builded project on two different machines (gaming pc and laptop) and for laptop it took more time.

 ![Alt text](<Zrzut ekranu 2023-08-27 004913.png>)